 There are many ways which Megaventory can support tracking damaged / faulty / waste / used / demonstration products.
 One should follow an approach after consulting with an accountant.
 Here are a few suggestions - we're using damaged as an example but the methods apply to the other cases:

 - Create a client specifically for faulty goods.
 Products can then be transferred to that client and be returned from that client.
 This is useful in case of demonstration products or consigned goods.

 - Create an inventory location specifically for damaged goods.
 Products can then be transferred to and from that location by a Goods Transfer document.
 Using that approach you can return back from that location only as many products as it is allowed and no more.
 This approach also allows you to know how many items per product code are in a damaged state and also know the value locked in them.
-This is a quite adequate solution.

 - Transform goods from a non-damaged product code to a damaged product code.
 An individual Bill of Materials is necessary for each product code and each related Work Order 'creates' the respective damaged good.
 This approach combines the benefits of the above and also provides the benefit of having separate product codes for damaged and non-damaged goods which is useful for reports and more complete stock keeping.
 It also allows the process of converting goods to damaged to be associated with a corresponding cost (within the appropriate Work Order).
 This is the most complete solution which also has the most overhead.

 - Damaged products can be written off entirely by doing an Inventory Taking.
 That way you can reduce the stock levels per product code per location down to the appropriate levels (i.e. those including only non-damaged goods).
-This is the quickest solution and once it's done it is hard to reverse it.

 In some cases, it is also possible to combine some of the above suggestions (e.g. have both an inventory location and manufacture products from 'working' to 'damaged').